 - A. The Contractor shall not employ illegal or undocumented aliens as guards for this contract.
-The Contractor shall expressly incorporate this provision into all subcontracts or subordinate agreements issued in support of this contract. - B. To be eligible to perform under this Contract, all uniformed Contract employees must meet, to the satisfaction of the CO and COTR, the following requirements: - 1.
-Be a citizen of the United States of America.
-The COTR may approve Lawful Permanent Residents who are currently members of the U.S. armed services (Reserves or National Guard) or who possess an Honorable Discharge from a U.S. Military component. - 2.
-Have a Social Security Card issued and approved by the Social Security Administration. - 3.
+The Contractor shall expressly incorporate this provision into all subcontracts or subordinate agreements issued in support of this contract. - B. To be eligible to perform under this Contract, all uniformed Contract employees must meet, to the satisfaction of the CO and COTR, the following requirements: - Be a citizen of the United States of America.
+The COTR may approve Lawful Permanent Residents who are currently members of the U.S. armed services (Reserves or National Guard) or who possess an Honorable Discharge from a U.S. Military component. - Have a Social Security Card issued and approved by the Social Security Administration. - 3.
 Be at least 21 years of age.
 While there is no limit as to the maximum age of security guards, all security guards must be able to withstand the physical demands of the job and must be capable of responding to emergencies.
-At the request of the COTR, the CO may waive the minimum age requirement where the applicant meets all of the other minimum requirements and is legally eligible to perform the required duties.
+At the request of the COTR, the CO may waive the minimum age requirement where the applicant meets all of the other minimum requirements and is legally eligible to perform the required duties. - Possess, at a minimum, either a high school diploma or a GED equivalency certificate. - Speak English fluently, read and comprehend written English, and compose coherent written reports in English.
+Bi-lingual security guards may be an asset to the Contractor and the Government, but under no circumstances shall the Contractor permit a guard who does not have good command of the English language to work under this Contract. - Each Guard shall be in possession of a valid, unexpired license to operate a motor vehicle in his/her state of residence when he/she is hired.
+Failure to maintain a valid, unexpired license to operate a motor vehicle during his/her employment shall be grounds for termination from the Contract.